LuckyPines/Meshtastic-to-Discord-bridge/README.md

 ---

-**Note**: This bridge requires a physical Meshtastic device to function.
-Make sure you have the necessary hardware before attempting to use this software.
+**Note:**  This bridge **requires a physical Meshtastic device** to function.
+Please ensure you have the necessary hardware before attempting to use this software.
+I am **not affiliated with the Meshtastic project or its developers**.
+This is an independent project created for personal and community use.